Google Analytics for Nonprofits: Guide and Resource List

 Google Analytics 4 vs. Universal Analytics

-At the time of writing in 2022, Google Analytics is undergoing its most significant change in a decade.
+In 2022-23, Google Analytics is undergoing its most significant change in a decade.
 In October 2020, Google launched a new, separate tracking code called Google Analytics 4 (commonly abbreviated to GA4), designed to improve measurement of user behavior across websites and apps.
+As of July 2023, Google Analytics 4 is now the current version of Google Analytics.

-In March 2022, Google announced that Universal Analytics properties will stop processing new data on July 1, 2023.
-This means current Universal Analytics users now have a deadline to transition to GA4 (or an alternative analytics provider).
+In March 2022, Google announced that Universal Analytics properties would stop processing new data on July 1, 2023.
+This means current Universal Analytics properties are no longer collecting analytics data.

 Additional resources about the Google Analytics 4 transition: